Universal Seesaw Leptogenesis: Abstract

 \section{Abstract}

 { We study the implications for leptogenesis in a class of left-right symmetric model, where all fermion masses are induced through the Universal Seesaw mechanism.
 Unlike conventional analyses, we do not use the decays of the neutrino embedded in the right-chiral lepton doublet, but rather those of the gauge-singlet mediators required for neutrino mass generation in the canonical Type-I seesaw.
-Due to the generalized parity symmetry that doubles the fermionic degrees of freedom in this model, we can generate the required $CP$ violation in the heavy fermion decays with only a single generation of mediators.
+This model features a generalized parity symmetry, which is motivated by the solution to the strong $CP$ problem.
+Since this discrete symmetry doubles the fermionic degrees of freedom in this model, we can generate the required $CP$ violation in the heavy fermion decays with only a single generation of mediators.
 One of the distinct features of our scenario is that the bounds from thermalization or washout via gauge interactions typically encountered in the canonical left-right symmetric models do not apply here.
 Moreover, the heavy mediators can decay to both the left and the right-chiral neutrinos, leading to a cancellation in the resulting baryon asymmetry for decays above the left-right symmetry breaking scale.
-We discuss ways to avoid this cancellation and show that low scale left-right symmetry breaking above the current collider limits is viable.
+We discuss ways to avoid this cancellation and show that low scale left-right symmetry breaking above the current collider limits $v_R >\SI{18}{\tera\electronvolt}$ is viable.
 The right chiral neutrinos also obtain their masses from the seesaw mechanism, and the lightest one turns out to have a sub-eV scale mass.
 We find that its abundance is consistent with standard cosmology, and it acts as potentially observable dark radiation.}